-Naturally, there’s a lot of focus on protecting the head when we talk about motorcycle safety.
-But in addition to a reliable helmet, it’s worth considering the measures that you’re going to employ to protect the part of your body that’s in contact with the road the most – your feet.
+Naturally, there’s a lot of focus on protecting the head when we talk about motorcycle safety gear.
+But in addition to a reliable motorbike helmet, it’s worth considering the measures that you’re going to employ to protect the part of your body that’s in contact with the road the most – your feet.

-While everyday, casual boots might offer a degree of protection, they pale in comparison to the benefits of dedicated riding footwear.
-If you’re in the market for a proper pair of boots (and you should be), here are a few things worth considering before you take the plunge.
+While everyday, casual boots might offer a degree of protection, they pale in comparison to the benefits of dedicated motorbike boots.
+If you’re in the market for a proper pair of motorcycle boots (and you should be), here are a few things worth considering before you take the plunge.

 If you’re a serious racer, you’ll need something that’s robust enough to handle the demands of the track.